HTTP-RPC/Kilo/README.md

 ```

 ### Custom Property Keys
-The `Key` annotation can be used to associate a custom name with a bean property.
-The provided value will be used in place of the property name when getting or setting property values.
+The `Key` annotation can be used to associate a custom name with a bean property or record component.
 For example:

 ```java
 public static class Person {